Foupi/ada_air_guitar/specification/software_requirements.md

     idle state.
 -   8: Upon receiving a byte, the play sequence, composed of byte translation and sound playing shall be initiated.
+-   9: If no byte is received during a full second, then the play sequence shall be initiated with the byte representing the empty note (silence).
--   9: The received byte shall be translated as a note.
+-   10: The received byte shall be translated as a note.
--   10: Once a note is received, the corresponding frequency shall be played by the computer for a duration of 1s (potentially with a fade-out).
+-   11: Once a note is received, the corresponding frequency shall be played by the computer.
--   11: If a note is received while another one is being played, then the note being played shall be interrupted and replaced by the newly received one.
+-   12: If a note is received while another one is being played, then the note being played shall be interrupted and replaced by the newly received one.
--   12: When the event of the note playing for one second is registered, the program shall go back to an idle state until another note is received.
+-   13: When the note to play is registered, the program shall go back to an idle state until another note is received.